AI in Marketing: How AI Helps Marketers Get Ahead

 “Typically, the second that a customer buys from you, they get cemented into a perception of what you do,” Latane said.
 But SaaS companies are rolling out features daily.

 Smart marketers will use data to know if clients are researching something that you just dropped as a new feature.
 That account’s customer success leader could then educate that customer about what you offer.

-The buying team is researching competitive products?
+Is the buying team researching competitive products?
 You’re probably already on your way out.
 “The reality is the churn scenario is almost too late,” Latane pointed out.

 “Sometimes people don’t want to be upfront about their dissatisfaction,” she said.
 Data use can alert you to these scenarios when a customer won’t.

 2 — AI in Marketing can help you eliminate ghosting

 One of the most frustrating things for a salesperson is when communication goes silent—only to find out that they weren’t even in price negotiation.
 Those prospects were viewing the pricing pages of competitors.